csound/manual/docs/opcodes/ATSsinnoi.md

     ```

 === "Modern"
-    Here is another complete example of the ATSsinnoi opcode.
-It uses the file [ATSsinnoi-2-modern.csd](../examples/ATSsinnoi-2-modern.csd).
+    Here is another complete example of the atssinnoi opcode.
+It uses the file [atssinnoi-2-modern.csd](../examples/atssinnoi-2-modern.csd).
-    ``` csound-csd title="Example 2 of the ATSsinnoi opcode." linenums="1"
+    ``` csound-csd title="Example 2 of the atssinnoi opcode." linenums="1"
-    --8<-- "examples/ATSsinnoi-2-modern.csd"
+    --8<-- "examples/atssinnoi-2-modern.csd"
     ```

 === "Classic"